beelia/gpdb/gpdb-doc/markdown/cloud/gpcp-overview.html.md

 The development team created the documentation for each public cloud platform.
 Before each full or soft release, they edited the original Microsoft Word documents, saved PDFs, and uploaded them into each public cloud platform's object storage (S3 for AWS, Blob Storage for Azure, and Google Cloud Storage for GCP).

-They planned a consistent user experience for documentation by locating it under VMware docs and linking to the landing pages of each listing on the public clouds, which contain information on the  the BYOL and PAYG listings, and the custom and non-marketplace deployments.
+They planned a consistent user experience for documentation by locating it under VMware docs and linking to the landing pages of each listing on the public clouds.
+Those pages would contain information on the BYOL and PAYG listings, as well as the custom and non-marketplace deployments.

-### <a id="PDF_docs"></a> Greenplum Cloud Platform PDF Documentation
+### <a id="PDF_docs"></a> Greenplum Cloud Platform Customer Documentation (PDFs)

-The original source documents are is in Microsoft Word.
-(The documntation team needs a link)

 #### <a id="AWS PDFs"></a>Amazon Web Services PDFs